Harvie Ward: Professional career

 In 1974, Ward turned professional.
 He became a club professional and golf instructor.
 His best-known student was three-time major winner Payne Stewart.
-He worked at Foxfire Country Club, Grand Cypress Golf Club (Orlando, Florida), Interlachen Golf Club (Winter Park, Florida), and Pine Needles Lodge & Golf Club (Southern Pines, North Carolina).
+He worked at Foxfire Country Club (Jackson Springs, North Carolina), Grand Cypress Golf Club (Orlando, Florida), Interlachen Golf Club (Winter Park, Florida), and Pine Needles Lodge & Golf Club (Southern Pines, North Carolina).
 He also won the 1977 North Carolina Open as a professional.

 He played occasionally on the Senior PGA Tour from 1980 to 1990.